CheeseMistress/group5project/README.md

 - Heath Hinker

 ## Contributing
 Pull requests are welcome.
-For major changes, please please let a team member know what you would like to change.
+For major changes, please let a team member know what you would like to change.

 - Clone the repository
 - Add your changes